-Differences between pixel and simple RGB LED lights
+Differences between Neopixel and simple RGB LED lights

 The RGB led lights have three channels, one to control each of the colors, one for red, one for green, one for blue, by changing the intensity percentages of each of these leds, the color will be formed.
 RGB LED lights can be controlled individually or single line.
 We will classify RGB led lights into two basic types of control:

 - Led lights with Smart RGB control, individually controlled.
 We sometimes refer to this guy as Smart Pixels or neo pixels.

 The difference between single controlled 3-channel led lights (led strip, led series) and smart RGB led lights is that a small black integrated circuit (chip) is located in the smart pixels, in each of the sections of the led lights.
 The intelligent control is turned on when it receives the appropriate data and controls the RGB level.
 To physically identify the differences, I show you the following images.